 Some of the highlights of our intervention through this project are:

-- Detailed seed survey has been conducted and more than 30 small millet varieties have been dentified.
+- Detailed seed survey has been conducted and more than 30 small millet varieties have been identified.

-- Demonstration fields have been established for 27 millet varieties.
+- Demonstration fields were established for 27 millet varieties.

-- Seed production of 13 millet varieties has been taken up by the beneficiaries.
+- Seed production of 13 millet varieties was taken up by the beneficiaries.

-- Front Line Demonstration for Improved variety CO4 ( Samai ) and native variety has been done in collaboration with TNAU, Coimbatore.
+- Front Line Demonstration for Improved variety CO4 (Samai) and native variety was done in collaboration with TNAU, Coimbatore.

-- Integrated kitchen gardens have established by 300 households using varieties of traditional vegetables.
+- Integrated kitchen gardens were established by 300 households using varieties of traditional vegetables.
 This serves as in-situ conservation centres for many traditional varieties.

-- Fifty farmers are involved in the production of vegetable seeds.
+- Fifty farmers were involved in the production of vegetable seeds.